ninghaohello/Interpretation2Adversary/README.md

 We only consider Random Forest as the target classifier in the codes.

 ### Dataset
 We include a small dataset `data_small.npy` as an example for testing the codes.
-The dataset is in the form of a matrix, where the first column stores the labels and each row represents one data instance.
-The dataset is differnt from the ones used in our paper.
-Please refer to the paper for the data sources.
+The dataset is in the form of a numpy 2d array, where the first column stores the labels and each row represents one data instance.
+The dataset is differnt from the ones used in the paper.
+Please refer to the paper for the original data sources.